National Jewish Health: Planning and building, 1893

 It was obvious that the Denver community at large was not sympathetic to the plight of tuberculosis sufferers, and many, including prominent Denver resident Frances Wisebart Jacobs stated that "we can't blacken the name of the city" by making it a refuge for those with tuberculosis.

 Frances Wisebart Jacobs, known as "Mother of Charities", recognized the need for a tuberculosis hospital.
-After joining forces with a young rabbi, William Sterne Friedman, the two raised enough money to buy some land and erect a building.
+After joining forces with a young rabbi, William S. Friedman, the two raised enough money to buy some land and erect a building.

 On October 9, 1892, the hospital's cornerstone was laid and drew huge crowds.
 "The exercises yesterday were attended by several thousand people of all denominations, and the cable and electric car lines were taxed to full capacity, while the route to the site was lined with carriages."

 The original hospital was completed (but not yet opened) in 1893 and was to be named the "Francis Wisebart Jacobs Hospital" after its founder, but she died of pneumonia before the hospital opened.

 Due to the combination of the "Silver Crisis of 1893" and a national depression, the hospital did not open and sat vacant for six years until Rabbi Friedman approached B'nai B'rith, a national Jewish organization, and persuaded them to raise the required operating funds on an annual basis.